JustinGuese/tradingbot22-tradingbots-prefect/tradingbot-website-generator/hugo/content/english/news/palantir-technologies-pltr-sees-surge-in-bullish-options-market-activity-what-investors-need-to-know.md

 In the past 30 days, one professional analyst has given their opinion on Palantir Technologies, setting an average price target of $13.0.
 An analyst from Jefferies downgraded the stock to Underperform, with a price target of $13.

 Trading options involves higher risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Stay updated with the latest options trades for Palantir Technologies with Benzinga Pro for real-time alerts.
+Stay updated with the latest options trades for Palantir Technologies with our pro subscription for real-time alerts.

 *Disclaimer: Benzinga does not provide investment advice.
 All rights reserved.*